makma/fingerprintjs.com/content/case-study/edtech.md

       iconTitle: Satisfaction
     - icon: /img/uploads/loop.svg
       title: Feedback loop with FingerprintJS
-      markdown__Content: The company continues to work closely with the FingerprintJS technical team to adjust algorithms as user behavior changes over time, maintaining high accuracy and a positive student experience.
+      content: The company continues to work closely with the FingerprintJS technical team to adjust algorithms as user behavior changes over time, maintaining high accuracy and a positive student experience.
       iconAlt: Feedback